gilnam74/vex-sneppet/VEX-for-artists.md

 ### Attribute Wrangle
 The Attribute Wrangle node creates or modifies existing geometry with a code written in VEX language.

-Any written in any programming language needs to be compiled (converted from human-readable form to machine code) and executed.
+Any code written in any programming language needs to be compiled (converted from human-readable form to machine code) and executed.
 Some languages like Python do code compilation behind the scene, so you just run the code and get results.
-Usually, any program take something as input, produce some computations, and output some results.
+Usually, any program takes something as input, produce some computations, and output some results.

 E.g. `print 2 + 2` program in Python will produce the addition `+` of two input values `2` and `2`, and output the result of `4`.